Xi Jinping is making a special visit to Musactine, Iowa

 Rewind to a time when Mikhail Gorbachev was ascending to the leadership of the Soviet Communist Party, Terry Anderson was taken hostage in Lebanon and Tiananmen Square was just another place in Beijing.

-Xi arrived in Muscatine for two weeks in April 1985 with a Chinese delegation looking into farming technology.
+Xi arrived in Muscatine in April 1985 with a Chinese delegation looking into farming technology.

 Doyle Tubandt, president of Muscatine Foods Corp., recalled how Xi discussed globalization, its scope then unimaginable to many Americans.